basho/basho_docs/content/riak/kv/2.1.3/developing/app-guide.md

 Basic CRUD key/value operations are almost always the most performant operations when using Riak.
-If your needs can be served using CRUD operations, we recommend checking out our tutorial on [[key/value modeling]] for some basic guidelines.
+If your needs can be served using CRUD operations, we recommend checking out our tutorial on [key/value modeling][dev kv model] for some basic guidelines.
 But if basic CRUD key/value operations don't quite suffice for your use case, Riak offers a variety of features that may be just what you're looking for.
 In the sections immediately below, you can find brief descriptions of those features as